SemClone/community/docs/_blog/2025-12-04-welcome-to-semclone-community.md

 - Manually tracking hundreds or thousands of dependencies
 - Identifying license obligations and incompatibilities
 - Generating legal notices and SBOMs for distribution
-- Detecting GPL contamination and patent-encumbered code
+- Detecting GPL code and patent-encumbered code
 - Validating compliance policies across projects
 - Doing all of that at scale